FEATURED ON

 • Never use high-pressure washers on older or brittle PVC downpipes as they can split joints or crack the material.

-• If water still won’t flow after multiple attempts, the blockage may be underground or inside a stormwater pit that requires CCTV inspection.
+• If water still won’t flow after multiple attempts, the blockage may be underground or inside a stormwater pit connected to the Sydney Water network, which requires a CCTV inspection.

 How to Clear a Blocked Gutter Downpipe: Step-by-Step Process